 - Unsafe prescription drugs

-In Georgia, only the closest relatives of the deceased can make a wrongful death claim.
+In Georgia, only the closest relatives of the decedent can make a wrongful death claim, per Georgia Statutes §51-4-2.
 This means that:

-- If there is no spouse, the children of the deceased can make a claim.
+- If there is no spouse, the children of the decedent can make a claim

-- If there is no spouse or children, the deceased’s parents can make a claim.
+- If there is no spouse or children, the decedent’s parents can make a claim

-- If there is no spouse, children or parents, the estate of the deceased can make a claim.
+- If there is no spouse, children, or parents, the estate of the decedent can make a claim

 - Medical bills